 A question I am often asked is, how does the Clareblend Mini compare to Nuface and Myolift?
 Here’s my professional opinion based on my experience.

 The Clareblend Mini runs at 340 microamps and has a variable frequency.
-This means you cannot cause muscle fatigue and will see longer lasting results.
-The Clareblend Mini’s multiple random frequency modulations aids in improved lift and longer lasting results.
-You will see results within a couple of weeks with ongoing improvement and longer lasting results.
+This means you cannot cause muscle fatigue and you can achieve longer lasting results.
+The Clareblend Mini’s multiple random frequency modulations aids in improved lift.
+Some begin to see results within a couple of weeks and with proper ongoing use, improvement will continue.

 The NuFace says to use it daily for 60 days before judging results.
 That’s a lot of treatments!
 Who has time to wait 60 days for results?